jest-community/vscode-jest/README.md

 The behavior of the "TEST RESULTS" panel is influenced by VSCode's native `"testing.openTesting"` setting.
 This can cause inconsistencies with your `"jest.outputConfig"` settings.

-For instance, if you set `"jest.outputConfig": {"revealWithFocus": "none"}` to prevent automatic focus changes, but leave `"testing.openTesting"` at its default value of `"openOnTestStart"`, the "TEST RESULTS" panel will still automatically switch focus whenever tests run.
+For instance, if you set `"jest.outputConfig": {"revealWithFocus": "none"}` to prevent automatic focus changes, but leave `"testing.openTesting"` at its default value of `"openOnTestStart"`, the "TEST RESULTS" panel will still automatically switch focus when the tests are run via UI.

 _The Universal Solution_